conquest-eth/conquest-agent-service/documentation/ux.md

 > a.k.a.
 Claiming planets and make them produce spaceship for you

-- Select planet
+- Select planet (with no player on it)
-- Perform transaction to claim with Etherplay token
+- Perform transaction to claim with Etherplay token (need Etherplay token)
 - Wait for tx to be mined
-- Tx mined => it is your planet, allow acknowledgement ?
+- Tx mined => the planet is now your and start producing spaceships, show notification.
 - tx failed => show failure, acknowledge
 - tx never mined => show timeout, acknowledge/retry, accept it can happen later if not overriden with another tx (could propose to send a null tx to cancel it)